-Goa was voted the best Indian vacation spot by Conde Nast Traveler readers in 2013, 2014, and 2016.
-The beaches, hills, forests, forts, cathedrals, temples, lakes, and waterfalls of this little Indian state, home to only about 1.5 million people, are a gift from nature, and the state's rich legacy and Portuguese customs and culture are ingrained throughout its very fabric.
-What makes this destination truly special is the seamless fusion of Portuguese and Goan traditions, which can be seen in the local food, way of life, and architectural design of homes and landmarks.
-Goa's 105 kilometers of coastline are a boon to the state's tourism industry.
 Even before the advent of the hippy-trail in the late 1960s, Goa was one of the most sought-after vacation spots.
-The state government's "Go Goa- A Perfect Holiday Destination" advertising campaign draws visitors yearround, whether they're interested in monsoons, adventures, nature, ecotourism, medicine, the sacred, or pilgrimages (De Abreu, 2008).
+The state government's "Go Goa- A Perfect Holiday Destination" advertising campaign draws visitors year-round, whether they're interested in monsoons, adventures, nature, ecotourism, medicine, the sacred, or pilgrimages (De Abreu, 2008).
 Each of these subsets of tourism opens up a new market segment by offering something unique to visitors.
-Sikkim benefit Goa and from disproportionate share of domestic visitors thanks to the rapid growth of on shore and off shore casinos.
-Tourists of all ages go to the city to experience its many vibrant festivals and events, such as The Carnival, Joao, IFFI.
-Shigmo.
-Sao Sunburn.
-Supersonic, and The Grape Escapade.
+Goa and Sikkim benefit from a disproportionate share of domestic visitors thanks to the rapid growth of on shore and off shore casinos.
+Tourists of all ages go to the city to experience its many vibrant festivals and events, such as The Carnival, Shigmo, Sao Joao, IFFI, Sunburn, Supersonic, and The Grape Escapade.

 According to the results of the Eleventh Finance Commission, Goa has some of the greatest infrastructure in the country.
-Goa also topped the list for greatest quality of life in the country's Economic Survey 2013-14, conducted by the National

-Commission on Population.
+Goa also topped the list for greatest quality of life in the country's Economic Survey 2013-14, conducted by the National Commission on Population.
 Goa has the highest per capita NSDP in India, at US\$ 4,449.
 Due to the robust performance of the tourist, pharmaceutical, and mining industries between 2004-05 and 2014-15, Goa's GSDP growth rate showed high growth of roughly 11.23%.
 After a partial mining prohibition was lifted, Goa's economy became increasingly reliant on tourism.
 About 5.3 million tourists visited Goa in 2015, representing 141 different nations, while 4.06 million visited in 2014, with 0.51 million being international tourists (mostly chartered travelers) and about 4.06 million being domestic tourists.